 - As we are a small school, the children are in mixed age classes.
-When moving from KS1 to KS2, the children are given an opportunity to meet and work with their new teacher and peers for a morning or afternoon in the Summer Term. - For those children with additional needs, the school ensures extra transitional visits and opportunities are available and that resources are created to support transition e.g. making a booklet of pictures of the new classroom, new teachers and support staff that will be working with the child.
+When moving from KS1 to KS2, the children are given an opportunity to meet and work with their new teacher and peers for a morning or afternoon in the Summer Term. - For those children with additional needs, the school ensures extra transitional visits and opportunities are available and that resources are created to support transition e.g. making a booklet of pictures of the new classroom, new teachers and support staff that will be working with the child, social stories about school routines and rules.